DaXor-0/Swing_Test/README.md

 Naming of this file is temporary and will be changed.

+The first time this main is called (i.e. if used with a script test/debug suite, only on the first call), also a .csv file with MPI rank allocations will be saved.

 ### `debug/` - Debugging `libswing`

 The `debug/` directory builds an executable `bin/debug` that links with the `libswing.a` library and is used for debugging purposes.
 It provides a controlled environment to test and debug `libswing`'s functionality.
 This component is useful when trying to locate issues in the library's code.